SecretFoundation/SNIPs/SNIP-24.md

 ## Data Structures

-The data structure for query permits was choosen to accomodate existing tools in the ecosystem, namley Keplr & secretcli which already know how to sign this and don't require extra code and support.
+The data structure for query permits was chosen to accommodate existing tools in the ecosystem, namely Keplr & secretcli which already know how to sign this and don't require extra code and support.

 ### Permit content - `StdSignDoc`